kelcho-spense/React-Typescript-Docs/Writerside/topics/RTK-Query-for-Data-Fetching.md

-# RTK Query for Data Fetching
+# RTK Query - Data Fetching

 ### **What is RTK Query?**